Click here to give to the Madagascar Cyclone Relief Fund

 The Second Coming of Christ

-We believe in the personal imminent coming of the Lord Jesus Christ for His own, the Church, and after the great tribulation, His subsequent return to earth in power and in glory to set up His Messianic, millennial kingdom.
+We believe that the Lord Jesus Christ, with His Church, will return after the great tribulation to set up and rule during the millennial kingdom.
 (Zech.
-12:9-10, 14:4-11; I Cor.
+12:9-10,14:4-11; I Cor.
 15:50-54; I Thess.
-1:9-10, 4:13-18; Rev. 3:10, 19:11-20:6)
+1:9-10,4:13-18; Rev. 3:10,19:11-20:6)

 The Eternal State